BernhardPosselt/pf2e-kingmaker-tools/README.md

     ./gradlew assemble

-And open FoundryVTT.
+Now open FoundryVTT.
 The module should be listed as installed.
 You will need to run the **assemble** command again each time you change a file or pull a translation from Transifex

 You can pull the latest changes inside the folder using: